sparkflows/sparkflows-docs/docs/aws/admin-guide/customized-docker-image-with-ssl.rst

-Customize docker image for SSL Configuration
+Customize Docker Image for SSL Configuration
 ============================================

 Sparkflows uses SSL keystore for configuring the HTTPS in Spring boot application.
 In order to provide a custom keystore, we need to import the SSL Certificate into the keystore using the Java keytool and then add them in conf directory, while building the docker image.